ElementsProject/lightning/doc/lightningd-config.5.md

 Experimental options are subject to breakage between releases: they are made available for advanced users who want to test proposed features.
-If lightningd is built configured with `--enable-experimental-features` these are on by default.
+When the build is configured _without_ `--enable-experimental-features`, below options are available but disabled by default.
+A build _with_ `--enable-experimental-features` enables some of below options by default and also adds support for even more features.
+Supported features can be listed with `lightningd --list-features-only`.

  **experimental-onion-messages**